 (d) A rigid structure to mount all the mandatory subsystems.
 The structure shall be capable of absorbing the forces and torque generated by the brake under testing;

-(e) Sensors and devices to collect data and monitor the operation of the test system.
+(e) Sensors and devices to collect data and monitor the operation of the test system;

-Figure 7.2. provides a layout of the test system with the brake dynamometer and shows the interactions with the minimum subsystems required to execute a brake emissions test following this UN GTR.
 Integral to the test system is the automation, controls, and data acquisition system (Figure 7.2. ‒ S2).
 It continuously controls the rotational speed of the motor as well as the operation and the interactions between the different systems (Figure 7.2. ‒ S3, S4, S5).
 Subsystems S3, S4, and S5 are described in detail in paragraphs 7.2., 7.4.-7.5., and 9.1.-9.2., respectively.
 The different elements and subsystems in Figure 7.2. are indicative; therefore, exact conformance with the figure is not mandatory.